-When I search for my name (Bijit Sharma) on Google, on the first page I find a total of 11 links.
-Let me list them down for you to get a better understanding of what I am saying.
+When I for my name on Google Search, on the first page I find total 11 links.
+Let me list them down for you to get a better understanding of what I am speaking about.

-Link 1.
-It links to someone else Facebook profile
+Link 01 [It links to someone else’s Facebook profile]

-Link 5.
-It links to someone else LinkedIn profile
+Link 05 [It links to someone else’s LinkedIn profile]

-Link 7.
-Image Results for Bijit Sharma (out of a total of 21 images above the fold, 13 link to me)
+Link 07 [Image Results for Bijit Sharma (out of a total of 21 images above the fold, 13 link to me)]

-So how to get your name on Google Search
+So, how do you get your name on Google Search?

-The advice from me is simple and plain; create accounts (if you do not have one) on Facebook, Twitter, MySpace, LinkedIn and Pinterest for social networking and on Digg and Delicious for social bookmarking.
+If you want me to tell you how to get your name on Google Search, the advice is very simple, create accounts (if you do not have one) on multiple social networking and social bookmarking websites- Facebook, Twitter, MySpace, LinkedIn and Pinterest for social networking and Digg and Delicious for social bookmarking.
 Create a YouTube channel and upload videos; create a SlideShare account and upload PowerPoint presentations; upload photos to Picasa Web Album and Flickr; write on Squidoo and Hubpages, join forums, comment on blogs with your name mentioned and at last buy a custom domain and create a blog or website.
 Link each of your social networking sites to your website and vice-versa; also write a compelling “About Me” page mentioning your real name.
-After launching the site, create a Facebook Fan Page and a Facebook Group with the same name as that of your site.
-At last the main thing that will make you an undisputed leader for searches of your name on Google or any other search engine is that if you decide to buy the custom domain matching with your exact name; e.g., bijitsharma.com.
-Another interesting thing worth mentioning is that this very post contains the name “Bijit Sharma” many times, so this will also rank high when searched for the same.
+After launching your site, create a Facebook Fan Page and a Facebook Group with the same name as that of your site.
+At last the main thing that will make you an undisputed leader for searches of your name on Google Search or any other search engine is that if you decide to buy the custom domain matching with your exact name; e.g., bijitsharma.com.
+(UPDATE: Also create an about.me page and use it like an online portfolio, it’s awesome!)